dyamand/dyamand.github.io/src/doc/docs/tests/authorization.md

 }
 ```

-!!! success "_l.1.0_ Creating n profiles should display the correct information of all profiles"
+!!! success "_l.1.0_ Creating n profiles should invoke the service\'s new profile method n times and n profiles should have been added with the correct information"
-!!! success "_l.1.1_ Adding n installations to the profile should display n additional installations"
+!!! success "_l.1.1_ Adding n installations to the profile should invoke the service's assignInstallations method and display n installations for the profile"
-!!! success "_l.1.2_ Adding n installations and afterwards removing all should display no installations anymore"
+!!! success "_l.1.2_ Adding n installations and afterwards removing all should display no installations anymore.
+Moreover the service's method should have been invoked n times"
-!!! success "_l.1.3_ Creating and removing n profiles should not display any profiles anymore"
+!!! success "_l.1.3_ Creating and removing n profiles should not display any profiles anymore and the service's remove profile method should have been called n times"
 !!! success "_l.1.4_ Assigning the same installation twice should only assign it once"
+!!! failure "_l.1.5_ Upon receiving n new profile events n new profiles should be added with the correct information"
+!!! failure "_l.1.6_ Upon receiving n changed profile events n profiles should be changed with the correct changes"
+!!! failure "_l.1.5_ Upon receiving n new profile events and n profile removed events there should not be any profiles left"